electrode-io/electrode/CONTRIBUTING.md

 This repo uses [Lerna] as a top level setup and [fyn] to manage Node Modules.

+### Setup

-- Install these CLI tools globally: [xclap-cli] and [fyn]
+Install these CLI tools globally: [xclap-cli] and [fyn]

 ```bash
 $ npm install -g xclap-cli fyn
 ```

-- Fork and clone the repo at <https://github.com/electrode-io/electrode.git> and bootstrap all the packages.
+Fork and clone the repo at <https://github.com/electrode-io/electrode.git> and bootstrap all the packages.

 ```bash
 $ git clone https://github.com/<your-github-id>/electrode.git